Google Prioritising Mobile Friendliness in Search Results as a basic ranking factor

 - Mobile friendly websites show up higher in search results

-- They constitute more than half of Google searches
+- These mobile views constitute more than half of Google searches

 - The majority of traffic comes from people on mobile devices

-- Visitors are 5 times more likely to leave your site if it is not mobile-friendly
+- Visitors are 5 times more likely to leave your website if it is not ‘mobile friendly’

 Mobile Browsing Stats